The best sales to shop today: Roomba, Allswell, Nisolo and more - CNN Underscored

 - A range of dog food from Wag, Amazon’s pet food brand, is on sale, so you can treat your pup to some delicious meals for less.

 - Planning a ski trip sometime soon?
-Save $35 on a pair of Wildhorn Pipeline goggles, and make the most of your time on the slopes.
+Save $35 on a pair of Wildhorn Pipeline goggles and make the most of your time on the slopes.

 Deals you may have missed

-Sony A8H 55-inch Bravia OLED 4K Ultra HD Smart TV ($1,498, originally $1,899.99; amazon.com)
+Sony A8H 55-Inch Bravia OLED 4K Ultra HD Smart TV ($1,498, originally $1,899.99; amazon.com)

 Our pick for best luxury TV is seeing a rare discount on Amazon today.
 About $400 off, the Sony A8H 55-inch TV delivers vibrant colors and a superbly detailed picture, thanks to its OLED capabilities and 4K resolution.
 Read more about why it’s our favorite here, and check out our full review here.